-As our primary business activity, we provide private-label contract manufacturing services to companies that market and distribute vitamins, minerals, herbal and other nutritional supplements, as well as other health care products, to consumers both within and outside the U.S. We also own a patent estate related to the raw material ingredient known as beta-alanine, which is primarily commercialized through the direct sale of this raw material and supply agreements with third parties for the distribution and use of this raw material under our CarnoSyn® and SR CarnoSyn® trademarks.
+As our primary business activity, we provide private-label contract manufacturing services to companies that market and distribute vitamins, minerals, herbal and other nutritional supplements, as well as other health care products, to consumers both within and outside the U.S. We also own a patent estate related to the raw material ingredient known as beta-alanine, which is primarily commercialized through the direct sale of this raw material and supply agreements with third parties for the distribution and use of this raw material under our CarnoSyn®, SR CarnoSyn® and TriBsynTM trademarks.
+We also sell a branded version of our SR CarnoSyn® tablet product under a brand we created called SustainedRx® and a product named Perfect Synergy®.
+We also have SR CarnoSyn® Wellness tablet products - Complete Vision Support and Complete Memory Support.
+These products are being offered both as business-to-business private label products and direct to the consumer through Amazon and our own direct to consumer website.